nxskok/notes/slides_c32.md

 *disappear*.
 - The column `dates` is text, while `d` is a real date.

-## Extracting information from dates xxx
+## Extracting information from dates

 ```r